 Translating the genome into function.

 Our group is a computational systems biology research team, integral to translational research at Beth Israel Deaconess Medical Center.
-Combining classical genome discovery approaches with systems biology, we work on systems RNA medicine as part of the Precision Medicine Initiative at BIDMC and together with the RNA Precision Medicine Core .
+Combining classical genome discovery approaches with systems biology, and together with the RNA Precision Medicine Core we work on systems RNA medicine as part of the Precision Medicine Initiative at BIDMC.

-Through formalization of in silico systems approaches to understanding of the complex interplay of pathways and processes, my group is a driver in the field of data-driven systems approaches to disease causal discovery.
-We continue to make important contributions to this aspect in target/drug prioritization.
+Through formalization of in silico systems approaches to understanding of the complex interplay of pathways and processes, my group is a driver in the field of data-driven disease causal discovery.
 We develop systems-based approaches to coding and noncoding RNA drug and target development, discovery, and enhancement of activity of pathways that appear to confer resilience against disease.
-We intend to continue to be at the forefront of this emerging field, translating discoveries in the mechanisms of disease into more effective drug treatments for both treatment and prevention.
 We hope to continue mapping the interplay between dysregulation of canonical pathways, disease and resilience signatures, and definition of specific drug combinations against target pathways.